genoes/dloc/idep/README.md

 4. In Terminal type: ```python idep_dloc_mapping.py```

 5. Input absolute path to the "solr-output.csv" when prompted

+	* You can drag the "solr-output.csv" file into your Terminal window to provide the absolute path

 	* A new CSV file named "idep_dloc_ColName.csv" will be exported to your current working directory